Why Should I Use Proofing & Approvals in Project Management Software?

 If you use a separate solution for proofing and another for approvals, it’s more difficult to tie revisions requests and approvals to task and project status.

 When everything is consolidated, you can easily see the entire project status in one place.
-This means that if a client is late approving a deliverable, you can clearly illustrate to them how their delay is going to impact the overall project.
-That way when they’re late with something else, they’re already aware of their own part in that missed deadline.
+This means that if a client is late approving a deliverable, you can clearly illustrate how their delay will impact the overall project.
+That way when they’re late with something else, they’re already aware of their part in that missed deadline.

 Here are two other benefits of having your proofing and approval process within your project management software: